Slave-owning slaves

-In some polities rulers preferred to appoint slaves as government officials since they could control them better.
-In its most developed form, the slave had been separated from his parents while young—in some cases, castrated—and brought up in the royal household, knowing no other loyalty.
-Accordingly, talented slaves were gradually promoted to positions of great trust, including military command, management of palace affairs, and sometimes high political office.
-Hence some powerful slaves had slaves of their own.
-Nevertheless, unless the ruler chose to set him at liberty, the elite slave remained a slave, and could be degraded or killed at whim.
-Societies of this kind existed in the Islamic world including the Ottoman Empire, Mughal India and large parts of West Africa; elite harem slaves were a parallel case.
-Imperial Rome itself had a similar institution, in which slaves of the emperor were senior civil servants, owning slaves of their own who handled public funds.
-Early modern Russia likewise had elite slaves who owned slaves, as did imperial China.
-Being owned by an enslaved person by no means guaranteed compassionate treatment.
+In some polities, rulers preferred to appoint enslaved people as government officials, as they were more easily controllable.
+In the most developed form of this practice, the enslaved person would be separated from their parents at a young age — in some cases, castrated — and brought up in the royal household, knowing no other loyalty.
+Accordingly, enslaved people of significant ability were gradually promoted to positions of great trust, including military command, management of palace affairs, and sometimes high political office.
+It was possible for enslaved people to own enslaved people in these situations.
+As with peculium slavery, unless the ruler chose to liberate the enslaved person, they remained enslaved, and could be degraded, tortured, or killed at the order of the ruler.
+Societies which practiced this form of slavery existed in the Islamic world, including the Ottoman Empire, Mughal India, and large portions of West Africa, along with early modern Russia and imperial China.